huantrinh1802/m_taskwarrior_d.nvim/README.md

 ## Features

+- [x] Injected and concealed TaskWarrior task
-- [ ] Dectect task (checkbox) in Markdown or similar files and register the task into TaskWarrior.
+- [ ] Dectect task (checkbox) in Markdown or similar files and register the task into TaskWarrior
   - [x] Work with Markdown with ( - [ ])
   - [ ] Docstring in Python
   - [ ] JSDoc in JavaScript
-- Bidirectionally manage the task.
+- [ ] Bidirectionally manage the task
-- Best effort to add contexts to the tasks:
+- [>] Best effort to add contexts to the tasks:
-  - Use treesitter for better capturing contexts
+  - [ ] Use treesitter for better capturing contexts
   - [ ] Tags
   - [>] Dependencies
-    - [x] Detect ested subtasks and update related tasks
+    - [x] Detect nested subtasks and update related tasks
   - [ ] Project
+- [>] View individual task on hover
+- [x] Edit task detail within Neovim (through toggleterm)

+## Maybe Feature

+- Interface for displaying TaskWarrior reports

 ## Demo